-After all, without a suitable storage medium for immutable data, how can it possibly be immutable?
-And, if one modifies immutable data-first of all, it's not immutable, and secondly its location on IPFS changes.
-The two concepts are as connected as the front and back sides of a piece of paper.
-One cannot pull them apart-and even if one were able to pull them apart-rending the paper front from back, one would end up with two, slightly thinner, pieces of paper.
-There's no way around it.
+Without a suitable storage medium for immutable data, how can it possibly be immutable?
+Additionally, if one modifies immutable data, (1) it's not immutable, and (2) its location on IPFS will change.
+The two concepts are as tightly connected as the front and back sides of a piece of paper.
+You can try to pull them apart-but you'll only end up with two, slightly thinner, pieces of paper.
+That's just the way it is.